-As part of our business relationship with MCMS, Inc. ("MCMS"), the predecessor-in-interest to Plexus Corp., we entered into a \$9.0 million operating equipment lease for manufacturing equipment in September 2000 with a third-party financing company; we, in turn, loaned the equipment to MCMS.
-The equipment lease with the third-party financing company requires us to make monthly payments through September 2005 and to maintain certain specified financial covenants with which we were in compliance as of December 28, 2003.
-During the first quarter of fiscal 2002, we recorded a charge of \$9.0 million related to this lease and the liability, net of payments, related to this lease is included in lease commitments on the condensed consolidated balance sheets.
+As part of our business relationship with MCMS, Inc. ("MCMS"), a former contract manufacturer, we entered into a \$9.0 million operating equipment lease for manufacturing equipment in September 2000 with a third-party financing company; we, in turn, subleased the equipment to MCMS.
+The equipment lease with the third-party financing company requires us to make monthly payments through September 2005 and to maintain specified financial covenants with which we were in compliance as of September 26, 2004.
+During the first quarter of fiscal 2002, due to the liquidity problems at MCMS and its voluntary filing for protection under Chapter 11, we recorded a charge of \$9.0 million related to this lease.
+The liability, net of payments, related to this lease is included in lease liability on the condensed consolidated balance sheets.